 Sores: nausea and fever

 Treating your sores at home is wonderful as long as you are not experiencing any symptoms of nausea and fever.
 These are warning signs of a much larger problem that needs to be addressed by professionals.
 Also pay close attention to the wound if it is inflamed or looks infected.
 If it is, you may need antibiotics.
+A doctor or dermatologist is necessary in that case.

 Keep the sore clean.
 Keeping the sore and the area around it clean will help speed up healing by keeping dirt and other pathogens out.
 Be careful not to agitate the area by scrubbing it too hard.
 Simply wash the area with lukewarm water and soft soap, rinse, and pat dry with a paper towel.
 Repeat this two or three times daily.
 If your sore is large and oozy, make sure to use fresh bandages each time you wash.